MattBaltzell/capstone-1/README.md

 Hook allows musicians to easily locate and communicate with other musicians or bands within a given search radius.
 Currently, this app is for portfolio purposes only.
 The API used is on a free plan and limited to only 10 API calls per hour, and it does not use a CDN to store image uploads.
 I hope to continue development on this project and eventually get it to a point where it can be used as an actual tool to help musicians in the future.

-## Deployed Website
-You can view the deployed app at www.hook.herokuapp.com.

 ## Getting Started

 ### Sign Up: